-MCSO also continues to work with and receive feedback from several community advisory boards which were created at the direction of Sheriff Penzone to advise the agency on important matters that affect the community as well as be a voice to and for the communities they represent:
+MCSO also continues to work with and receive feedback from several community advisory boards which were created at the direction of Sheriff Penzone to advise the Office on important matters that affect the community as well as be a voice to and for the communities they represent:

-- SPEAR -Sheriff Penzone's Executive Advisory Review.
-SPEAR is made up of diverse community members from all across the County. - The Hispanic Advisory Board is made up of Dreamers, businesspeople, activists, educators, and community leaders. - The Sheriff has also formed an African American Advisory Board and an LGBTQ Advisory Board - The Community Advisory Board (CAB) - O This quarter, is the first full quarter since Sheriff Penzone filed a motion with the Court to modify document 670, which pertains to community engagement, and was adopted by the Court on August 3, 2017.
-These changes are a demonstration of Sheriff Penzone's commitment to the community members he serves and his dedication to rebuilding the community's trust and confidence in the MCSO.
-The amended Order requires MCSO to be responsible for community engagement through the Community Outreach Division and the CAB.
-While Sheriff Penzone and MCSO realize these amendments require hard work and come with challenges, MCSO has prioritizes rebuilding a relationship with the community we serve.
+- SPEAR Sheriff Penzone's Executive Advisory Review.
+SPEAR is made up of diverse community members from across the County. - The Hispanic Advisory Board is made up of Dreamers, businesspeople, activists, educators, and community leaders. - The Sheriff has also formed an African American Advisory Board and an LGBTQ Advisory Board. - The Community Advisory Board ("CAB").